catalyst-cloud/catalystcloud-docs/source/getting-started/management.rst

 The **Current Quotas** block provides a view of the current quota limits that are applied to each region in the current project.
-It also shows the available **Preapproved Quota Sizes** that can be selected and the actions that can be taken for the quota in each region.
+It also shows the available **Pre-approved Quota Sizes** that can be selected and the actions that can be taken for the quota in each region.

 .. image:: ../_static/current_quotas.png